Use Cases

 Start broad, narrow quickly.
 Ask your AI to check the obvious things first: is the data there?
 Are there error logs?
 Is the service up?
 Before diving deep.

 Use the workspace as evidence.
 Your AI saves queries and results to the workspace.
-This creates an audit trail of the investigation that you can share with the team or reference later.
+The query files under connections/<name>/queries/ and the materialized DuckDB relations create an audit trail of the investigation that you can share with the team or reference later.

 Save the pattern.
-If you find yourself investigating the same category of issue repeatedly, ask your AI to write a diagnostic script and save it to the workspace.
+If you find yourself investigating the same category of issue repeatedly, ask your AI to write a diagnostic script under scripts/ and save it.
+Schedule it through cron if it's worth running on a recurring basis.

 Install the plugin for triage.
-Triage requires chaining tools across data sources without wrong turns.
-The plugin's skills keep Claude oriented on which workspace to use and which tools to call.
+Triage requires chaining tools across connections without wrong turns.
+The plugin's skills keep Claude oriented on the workspace and the right CLI verbs.